 THE ETHIOPIAN CHURCH IN JAMAICA

-Throughout its history in Jamaica, the Church suffered greatly because it came to the Rastafarian faithful whose desire is to motivate their lives through the church.
-Also, the whole community was reluctant, to accept the church because they were unaware of its existence, its history, and connection to the Church of Christ, and also because most of the membership respose came from the Rastafarians.
+Throughout its history in Jamaica, the Church suffered greatly because of its involvement some Rastafarian faithful whose desire is to motivate their lives through the church.
+Also, the whole community was reluctant, to accept the church because they were unaware of its existence, its history, and connection to the Church of Christ, and also because fifty percent of the membership's respose came from the Rastafarians.
 Some even expressed that "...Members of this Church should not recieve support".
 Such statements had helped to slow the growth of the Church and its work in the community.

 Jamaica is a small island in the Caribbean with a population of about 3.5 million.
 Beautiful and exciting, it is a great tourist attraction.
 It is just 90 minutes from Miami by air.
 The weather in Jamaica is good although exhaustingly hot some days.
 At night it is very comfortable.
 The people are kind and friendly.
 Religion plays a great part in the life of the nation.

 Jamaica has more churches per square mile than most other nations in the Caribbean, and this has had a profound influence upon the people.
 Christopher Columbus came there in 1494.
 He landed at what is today called Discovery Bay.
 In describing the island to the king and queen of Spain, Columbus crumpled a piece of paper and placed it before them.
 The crumpled paper represented the mountainous character of the island.